Connecting people with their devices through a simple, easy to use mobile app, so they know what's up no matter where they are. Read more

 31 backers Limited (69 left of 100)

 EARLY BIRD MAKER KIT (FOR NERDS ONLY): 2 Benki Links to get the stuff around you online and on your smartphone.
-Wire them up to existing stuff or integrate them into your own projects.Estimated delivery:Add $10 USD to ship outside the US
+Wire them up to existing stuff or integrate them into your own projects.Estimated delivery:Ships anywhere in the world

 1 backer Limited (199 left of 200)

 MAKER KIT (FOR NERDS ONLY): 2 Benki Links to get the stuff around you online and on your smartphone.
-Wire them up to existing stuff or integrate them into your own projects.Estimated delivery:Add $10 USD to ship outside the US
+Wire them up to existing stuff or integrate them into your own projects.Estimated delivery:Ships anywhere in the world

 100 backers All gone!